jtkim-kaist/VAD/README.md

 VAD toolkit in this project was used in the paper:

-Juntae Kim, Minsoo Hahan: "Voice Activity Detection Based on the Adaptive Context Attention Model", submitted paper, 2017.
+Juntae Kim, Minsoo Hahan: "Voice Activity Detection Based on the Adaptive Context Attention Model (ACAM)", submitted paper, 2017.

+ACAM is based on the recurrent attention model (RAM) [1] and the implementation of RAM can be found in [jlindsey15](https://github.com/jlindsey15/RAM) and [jtkim-kaist](https://github.com/jtkim-kaist/ram_modified).

 This paper will be provided as soon as it is accepted.
 If you want to use this toolkit before publishing the paper, please cite this repositoy like: